therealparmesh/object-to-formdata/README.md

   allowEmptyArrays: false,

   /**
+   * don't include array notation in FormData keys for any Attributes excepted Files in arrays
+   * defaults to false
+   */
+  noAttributesWithArrayNotation: false,

+  /**
    * don't include array notation in FormData keys for Files in arrays
    * defaults to false
    */